skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Target time**: 08:23:39

-* Continue northward to reach some Chocobo tracks - call Choco and make your way southward over the canyons.
+* Continue northward to reach some Chocobo tracks &ndash; call Choco and make your way southward over the canyons.
 * Dig up the Dusk Plains Chocograph and enter Oeilvert.
 * You'll meet Mimoza at the entrance; she has a Mogshop, so do some business.